EliGurarie/EliGurarie.github.io/_posts/2023-09-25-Arctic-Projection.md

 ## Geodetic CRS:  WGS 84
 ```

+## mapview fails us

 We usually love plotting spatial data using the `mapview` package because it's fast and interactive but it defaults to the dreaded Mercator projection.

 ```r
 mapview(lang)